Snapcraft linters

 Available linters

-Snapcraft currently offers the following linters:
+Snapcraft runs the following linters:

 • classic: verifies binary file parameters for snaps using classic confinement